-Plan International’s UK Slavery and Human Trafficking Statement for the Financial year FY16
+Plan International Slavery and Human Trafficking Statement

 We welcome The Modern Slavery Act 2015 and the duty it places on large organisations, including Plan International UK, to disclose publicly the steps they are taking to prevent modern slavery in their own organisations and in their supply chains.

-As an international development and humanitarian organisation, we strive for a just world that advances children's rights and equality for girls.
+As a global children’s charity, we strive for a just world that advances children's rights and equality for girls.
 We believe in the power and potential of every single child.
 But we also know that this is all too often suppressed by poverty, violence, exclusion and discrimination, with modern slavery one of the most extreme examples of these denials of basic rights.

 We see the fight against modern slavery as key to the global struggle for human rights that is fundamental to our purpose: to make sure that all children can grow up enjoying their rights.
 We therefore welcome this chance to affirm our commitment to doing all we can to prevent modern slavery.

-We recognise that modern slavery is both a grave human rights violation and a truly global problem, and that some of the countries in which we work face particular challenges in the context of modern slavery.
-We are committed to making sure that our activities and our decisions do not in any way contribute to modern slavery in any of its forms – human trafficking, slavery, servitude, forced and bonded labour
+We recognise that modern slavery is both a grave human rights violation and a truly global problem and that some of the countries in which we work face particular challenges in the context of modern slavery.
+We are committed to making sure that our activities and our decisions do not in any way contribute to modern slavery in any of its forms – human trafficking, slavery, servitude, forced and bonded labour.

-Plan International UK is governed by our Board of Trustees, which is responsible for setting Plan International UK’s strategic direction, as well as for our overall governance
+Plan International UK is governed by our Board of Trustees, which is responsible for setting Plan International UK’s strategic direction, as well as for our overall governance.

 We use suppliers across all of our activities to enable us to carry out our charitable purposes.
 These range from fundraising and retail suppliers to those providing office facilities and recruitment services.
-We are not involved in manufacturing, agriculture or retail activities and so we are not at high risk of modern slavery occurring directly in our supply chains.
+We are not involved in manufacturing, agriculture or direct retail activities and so we are not at high risk of modern slavery occurring directly in our supply chains.

 As part of our commitment to identifying and mitigating risk we undertake partner due diligence before we partner with another organisation to help carry out our work.